 One of the things that makes Animal Crossing: New Horizons unique is that the activities and events within the game correspond to the real-life time of year.
 That means that when it's springtime, cherry blossoms and vibrant flowers will be plentiful on your New Horizons island.
 And when it's Winter, snow will furnish every tree and building.

-What makes Animal Crossing one of the best Nintendo Switch games is that there are several season-specific activities for you to engage in, whether that be building a snowman in Winter or gathering flowers for a daisy chain in Spring.
-Here are all of the seasonal activities in the Animal Crossing calendar that we know of so far.
-We'll be sure to update as we learn more.
+What makes Animal Crossing one of the best Nintendo Switch games is that there are several season-specific events and activities for you to engage in, whether that be building a snowman in Winter or gathering flowers for a daisy chain in Spring.
+Here are all of the seasonal activities in the Animal Crossing calendar.

 Seasons decided by your hemisphere

 When you start your New Horizons game, you'll be asked whether you live in the Northern Hemisphere or Southern Hemisphere.
 This will affect what order the seasons appear in your game.
 For instance, let's say you're starting a game in April.
 Those who select Nothern Hemisphere find a lush Spring island filled with cherry blossoms and greenery, whereas those who choose the Southern Hemisphere will find a Fall island filled with yellow and red leaves.

 The seasons will cycle through in-game just the way they do in real life.
 This adds variety to gameplay and changes what activities, holidays, and events you can participate in.

 Animal Crossing Holidays and Events Calendar of seasonal activities